-PAWS is a 501(c)3 non-profit organization dedicated to saving Philadelphia’s homeless, abandoned, and unwanted animals.
-PAWS is the city’s largest no-kill shelter and operates two high-volume, low-cost clinics serving pet owners and rescue organizations that lack access to affordable basic veterinary care.
-Through its adoption locations, special events, and foster care network, PAWS finds loving homes for thousands of animals each year.
-PAWS is working to make Philadelphia a place where every healthy and treatable pet is guaranteed a home.
+PAWS is a 501(c)3 non-profit organization dedicated to saving Philadelphia’s homeless and at-risk pets.
+PAWS is the city’s largest rescue partner and provider of affordable, basic veterinary care for pet owners and rescue organizations that cannot otherwise access it.
+Each year, PAWS finds loving homes for thousands of animals in need, and enables thousands of families to keep their cherished pets.
+PAWS is working to make Philadelphia a no-kill city where every savable pet is guaranteed a home.

-Our efforts are based out of our boutique-style Adoption Center in the Old City section of Philadelphia, which showcases adoptable animals in an inviting setting, our Spay/Neuter and Wellness Clinic in the Grays Ferry section, and our Northeast Adoption Center and Low-Cost Clinic, which brings our services to a community that previously lacked them.
+Our efforts are based out of our boutique-style Adoption Center in the Old City section of Philadelphia, our Spay/Neuter and Wellness Clinic in the Grays Ferry section, and our Northeast Adoption Center and Low-Cost Clinic.

-PAWS’ efforts are entirely privately funded.
-The generosity of individual, corporate, media, and foundation supporters is maximized by a highly qualified staff, an enormous and active volunteer base, an engaged Board of Directors, frequent media appearances, and widespread community backing.
+The generosity of individual, corporate, media, and foundation supporters is amplified by a highly qualified staff, a dedicated and active volunteer base and board of directors, frequent media appearances, and widespread community backing.
 Support for PAWS funds lifesaving initiatives which help reduce and will ultimately eliminate the unnecessary killing of Philadelphia’s healthy and treatable pets.
-Donations to PAWS are tax-deductible to the fullest extent allowed by law.

 On October 1, Philadelphia will once again go to the dogs!
 Enjoy a scenic walk at the Navy Yard, activities for dogs and people, food trucks, live music, contests, prizes, and much more to help save Philadelphia’s homeless pets.